Ayina-i Iskandari (Amir Khusrau): China

-The text begins by briefly surveying Alexander's main deeds, and then the narrations of Alexander in the Shahnameh of Ferdowsi and the Iskandarnameh of Nizami.
+The text begins by briefly surveying Alexander's main deeds, and then the narrations of Alexander in the Shahnameh of Ferdowsi and the Iskandarnama of Nizami.
 Amir Khusrau then states that he will bring more attention to stories that were either overlooked or only mentioned in passing by these predecessors.
 This begins with a different and very long version of the clash with the king of China which Amir Khusrau claims to have read in read "in the History of the ancient kings".
 The bloody battle ends in a symbolic arm-wrestling match where Alexander effortlessly outmatches the Chinese Emperor, as though his arm were made of wax.
 It is possible that this story was structured as a polemical response to the expansion of the Mongols.

 Philosophers and religions

-Unlike Nizami's Iskandarnameh, which praises the philosophical thought of figures like Avicenna and Al-Farabi, Amir Khusrau's Alexander rejects their principles of thought as by then the Muslim world had a much more negative view of their intellectual contributions.
+Unlike Nizami's Iskandarnameh, which praises the philosophical thought of figures like Avicenna and al-Farabi, Amir Khusrau's Alexander rejects their principles of thought as by then the Muslim world had a much more negative view of their intellectual contributions.
 As for the Greeks, Alexander causes a flood to devastate Ancient Greece and only three philosophers survive: Plato, Heraclides Ponticus, and Porphyry.
 In another episode and with Aristotle under his supervision, Alexander develops a variety of technologies including the astrolabe, mirror, and the submarine.
 Alexander also becomes a more concretely Muslim figure who, unlike in Nizami's work, helps bring about the destruction of Zoroastrianism and Hinduism.
 Amir Khusrau's religious belief also led him to condemn the notion that the crowd lamented Alexander in his coffin after his death.